openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

 |LANG| supports unpacking arrays and tuples passed as function parameters.
+|LANG| does not support unpacking properties from objects.
-Unpacking properties from objects is not supported. |LANG| requires parameters to be passed directly to the function, and local names to be assigned manually.
+Parameters must be passed to the function directly, and local names must be assigned manually.

 |CB_BAD|
 ~~~~~~~~